-It is preferable for applicants to have experience with sport, drama and dance, and to have previous summer school experience.
+It is preferable for applicants to have experience with sport, drama and dance, arts and crafts and to have previous summer school experience.
 As the role involves taking groups of students on excursions and local visits, knowledge of the location for which you are applying would be an advantage.

 - Welcoming new students to the centre.

 - Setting up / packing up the centre and displaying / removing signs.

 - Supervising during breaks and lunchtimes and quiet time.

 - Preparing afternoon activities and workshops.

 - Providing welfare for students who come without a Group Leader (’individual’ students) and reporting potentially harmful situations.

 - Assisting the Centre Director, Academic Manager and Activity Managers with general administrative tasks.

 - Designing and displaying posters and programme information.

 - Preparing Welcome Packs, Excursion Packs and student ID badges.